BA/BS+MD Early Assurance Program

 - College of Medicine Supplemental Application Fee, $100

-If your application is forwarded to the College of Medicine Admissions Office, you will be required to submit an additional processing and activation fee of $100.
-If your completed application is forwarded to the College of Medicine, you will be notified via email — notifications are usually sent in January.
+If your application is forwarded to the College of Medicine Admissions Office, you may be required to submit an additional processing and activation fee of $100 by January 15.
+This fee will be waived for students who have an undergraduate application fee waiver.
+If your completed application is forwarded to the College of Medicine, you will be notified via email — notifications are usually sent in late December.
 Please do not send the processing fee with application materials to Undergraduate Admissions.

 Official transcripts must be sent directly from your high school to Undergraduate Admissions.
 You are required to submit transcripts from each high school attended.
 Please include a list of your senior year coursework.